Probing of EoS with clusters and hypernuclei: Results on Collectivity

 For the backward rapidity interval ($-0.4<y<-0.3$, Fig.~\ref{fig:v2pt_pdth3}, right column) the difference between theory and experiment is more pronounced.
 The proton data show a $v_2(p_T)$, which is slightly less negative than that in the rapidity interval $-0.1<y<0$, whereas the PHQMD calculations yield a more negative $v_2$, similar to that observed at midrapidity.
 The cluster data display a qualitative different behaviour: The PHQMD results are quite similar to those obtained at midrapidity whereas the deuteron data show a $v_2(p_T)$, which is compatible with zero, and larger clusters show a positive $v_2(p_T)$.
 Thus the experimental $v_2$ of clusters changes sign when going from $\sqrt{s_{\rm{NN}}}= 2.4$ to $\sqrt{s_{\rm{NN}}} = 3$ GeV \cite{Kireyeu:2024hjo}.
 This indicates that in this rapidity interval clusters are more than an ensemble of randomly picked nucleons.
 The PHQMD calculations yield, as for $\sqrt{s_{\rm{NN}}}$ = 2.4 GeV, for $p_T> 1$ GeV a negative $v_2(p_T)$.
 This discrepancy between theory and experiment points towards a cluster production process, which is not yet correctly modeled in PHQMD and which will be explored in an upcoming publication.

-Fig.~\ref{fig:v2AptA_pdth3} shows the compilation of $v_2(p_T)$ for protons, deuterons, tritons, and $^{3}\rm{He}$ in different rapidity intervals for the SM EoS at $\sqrt{s_{\rm{NN}}}=3$ GeV in comparison with the data.
-The left column of Fig.~\ref{fig:v2AptA_pdth3} displays $v_2(p_T)$, the right column shows the elliptic flow, scaled by the mass number $v_2/A$, as a function of the transverse momentum of a nucleon in the cluster $p_T/A$.
-From top to bottom different rapidity intervals are shown.
-Data show here a $v_2(p_T)$ which is very similar for all clusters but distinct from $v_2(p_T)$ of protons for all rapidity intervals whereas the PHQMD calculations show a $v_2(p_T) $ which changes continuously with the size of the cluster from protons to t and $^3$He.

-This becomes even more evident from the right column.
-Although the $v_2$ of the light clusters approximately follows a mass number scaling at midrapidity, in data as well as in the calculations, the protons do not.
+\Yj{Fig.~\ref{fig:v2AptA_pdth3} shows the compilation of elliptic flow, scaled by the mass number $v_2/A$, for protons, deuterons, tritons, and $^{3}\rm{He}$ in different rapidity intervals for the SM EoS at $\sqrt{s_{\rm{NN}}}=3$ GeV in comparison with the data}. \Yj{Data show although the $v_2$ of the light clusters approximately follows a mass number scaling at midrapidity, in data as well as in the calculations, the protons do not}.
 At $\sqrt{s_{\rm{NN}}}= 2.4$ \cite{HADES:2020lob} a scaling of $v_2/A(p_2/A)$ for protons and clusters has been observed.
 This scaling is predicted if one assumes that $A$ nucleons combine randomly to form a cluster of size $A$.
 The violation of this scaling indicates that at $\sqrt{s_{\rm{NN}}}$ = 3 GeV clusters are not randomly combined nucleons but that another cluster formation mechanism exist, which are only approximately captured in the PHQMD approach

 However, in data the $v_2(p_T) $ of protons is less than $v_2/A(p_2/A)$ of clusters, for the PHQMD calculations it is opposite.
 For the data the fact that $v_2/A(p_2/A)$ scales for clusters but is different from $v_2/A(p_2/A)$ for protons continues to larger negative rapidities whereas the PHQMD results of $v_2/A(p_2/A)$ for protons approaches with increasing negative rapidity that of the clusters.